 I vote any and every time that I can.
 Every voice counts.
 I have been for the past six years.
 I have always had pretty good experiences.
 I just get a bit annoyed. when things dont go the way I would like, but things cant always go your way.posted almost 3 years ago

 In my 4 years of voting, I have voted for anything I felt could affect me.
-There’s been a few local measures that had nothing to do with my life that I didn’t vote for.posted about 2 years ago
+There’s been a few local measures that had nothing to do with my life that I didn’t vote for.posted over 2 years ago

 Make Her Feel Welcome with Chic Points